mmBs/NavigationDrawerSI/README.md

 A **Navigation Drawer Simple Implementation** is an example of using a **New/Bind pattern** presented by Jake Wharton and a **ButterKnife** library (also by Jake Wharton) to create a simple Navigation Drawer implementation.

-The Navigation Drawer pattern was built according to the look of the Google Play Navigation Drawer.
+The Navigation Drawer pattern was built according to the look of the Google Play Navigation Drawer and it is binded to 4 Fragments.

 This project was created only for development purposes.

-All your support, feedback and comments will be truly appreciated! :)
+All your support, feedback, stars, forks, Pull Requests and comments will be truly appreciated! :)

 Screens
 -------